Negotiations with Nelson Cruz come as Twins dive into offseason of uncertainty

 Would Odorizzi accept a one-year deal at $8 million?
 Would May come back for half of that or see if his high strikeout rate gets him more elsewhere?
 Will a market flooded with free agents drive down prices?

-When asked if the Twins are positioned for a splashy free agent move, Pohlad said: “I think we could but we don’t know what the market for such a player is going to be.
-In a sense there has been, in my view — and I’m not speaking for the players or the union — there has to be some degree of risk sharing here.
+When asked if the Twins are positioned for a splashy free-agent move, Pohlad said: "We could, but we don't know what the market for such a player is going to be.
+In a sense there has been, in my view — and I'm not speaking for the players or the union — there has to be some degree of risk sharing here.

 "Basically the owners bore the entire brunt of the short season.
 The players got their prorated salary for the games they played in.
 In terms of lost revenue, they bore no risk to it.
 But they were cooperative in getting the games started, and that's a big deal.
 Going forward, it just comes about as a result of a depressed market that is, in effect, players bearing their share of the risk also."